The Anti-Doping Convention: an instrument of international co-operation

 CAHAMA is a committee of experts responsible for coordinating the positions of the States Parties to the European Cultural Convention acting on behalf of the World Anti-Doping Agency (WADA).
 In doing so, it reflects the States' position on a variety of subjects in the form of a mandate which answers the questions put forward by WADA as consultations.
 CAHAMA and, by extension, Europe's position is then conveyed by a designated representative at WADA's Foundation Board and Executive Committee meetings.

 The Monitoring Group is the body in charge of overseeing how the State Parties implement the Anti-Doping Convention.
 In order to do so, it co-operates with international stakeholders such as the the World Anti-Doping Agency (WADA), the International Olympic Committee (IOC), the Sports Movement and the international sports federations, alongside National Anti-Doping Organisations (NADOs) and other Council of Europe bodies such as the European Committee on Legal Co-operation (CDCJ), the Group of States Against Corruption (GRECO) and the European Court of Human Rights.

 World-wide platform of Public Authorities on WADA-related issues

-OneVoice is an Intergovernmental co-ordination mechanism on World Anti-Doping Agency (WADA) - related issues that gathers Public Authorities from across the world represented by WADA's Vice-President, with a view to further strengthening WADA's role as the global regulator in the anti-doping field.
-Permanent Secretariat support is facilitated by the Council of Europe Anti-Doping team since the platform's launch in 2018.
+OneVoice is an Intergovernmental co-ordination mechanism on World Anti-Doping Agency (WADA) - related issues.
+It gathers Public Authorities from across the world represented by WADA's Vice-President, with a view to further strengthening WADA's role as the global regulator in the anti-doping field.